Richard Lockwood (Chairman and Head Scorer)

-Ray is a recent addition to the International Committee but he has a long association with the Sixes with Ios Malakas and before that Harmony Lizards that stretches back into the 1990s.
-Ray kindly offered to help us finding sponsorship using his contacts in Bangkok.
+Ray has taken his place on the Sixes Committee after a long association with the Sixes with Ios Malakas and before that Harmony Lizards that stretches back into the 1990s.
+Ray offered to help us finding sponsorship using his contacts in Bangkok.
 This time next year...

 Taran first played in the Sixes for the Drifters in 2002.
 Since moving to CM in 2012 he became involved in the Sixes and local cricket.
-An experienced umpire and scorer, he turn his hand to many duties on the committee, he now looks after medical issues and developed the Health and Safety policy and now supervises the social events and food vendors as well as acting as Secretary.
+An experienced umpire and scorer, he turns his hand to many duties on the committee.
+He looks after medical issues and developed the Health and Safety policy and now supervises the social events and food vendors as well as acting as Secretary.

 First came to the Sixes as a player in 1996 and joined the Committee in 2002 after moving to Chiang Mai.
 He chaired the Organising Committee for eight years before standing down in 2018.
 David worked with the local junior cricket programme for many years and is still heavily involved in cricket at the local level.

 George Appleton (Teams Co-ordinator and Operations Manager))

 He first came to Chiang Mai with Darjeeling and was Chairman for the 2019 tournament.
 George is still very much involved in the Chiang Mai Sixes and is again acting as teams co-ordinatior and operations manager.